millanek/tutorials/WPSG2025/README.md

 Admixture between populations and introgression between species are common.
 Therefore a bifurcating tree is often insufficient to capture the full evolutionary history ([example](https://www.sciencedirect.com/science/article/pii/S0959437X16302052)).

-Patterson’s D, also known as ABBA-BABA, and the related estimate of admixture fraction <i>f</i>, referred to as the f4-ratio, are commonly used to assess evidence of gene flow between populations or closely related species in genomic datasets.
+Patterson’s D, also known as ABBA-BABA, and the related estimate of admixture fraction <i>f</i>, referred to as the f4-ratio are commonly used to assess evidence of gene flow between populations or closely related species in genomic datasets.
 They are based on examining patterns of allele sharing across populations or closely related species.
-Although they were developed within a population genetic framework, the methods can be successfully applied for learning about hybridisation and introgression within groups of closely related species, as long as common population genetic assumptions hold – namely that (a) the species share a substantial amount of genetic variation due to common ancestry and incomplete lineage sorting; (b) recurrent and back mutations at the same sites are negligible; and (c) substitution rates are uniform across species.
+Although they were developed in within a population genetic framework the methods can be successfully applied for learning about hybridisation and introgression within groups of closely related species, as long as common population genetic assumptions hold – namely that (a) the species share a substantial amount of genetic variation due to common ancestry and incomplete lineage sorting; (b) recurrent and back mutations at the same sites are negligible; and (c) substitution rates are uniform across species.

 Patterson's D and related statistics have also been used to identify introgressed loci by sliding window scans along the genome, or by calculating these statistics for particular short genomic regions.
 Because the D statistic itself has a large variance when applied to small genomic windows and because it is a poor estimator of the amount of introgression, additional statistics which are related to the f4-ratio have been designed specifically to investigate signatures of introgression in genomic windows along chromosomes.
 These statistics include <i>f</i><sub>d</sub> (Martin et al., 2015), its extension <i>f</i><sub>dM</sub> (Malinsky et al., 2015), and the distance fraction <i>d</i><sub>f</sub> (Pfeifer & Kapan, 2019).